danlwarren/ENMTools/readme.md

 ## Metrics: breadth, correlation, and overlap

 ENMTools provides a number of metrics for ENMs and for similarities between ENMs.
 These include measures of niche breadth, based on Levins(1968).
 An important caveat when interpreting these metrics is that they are driven to some (variable) extent by the availability of different combinations of environmental variables.
-As such they are more accurately interpreted as a measurment of the smoothness of the geographic distribution of suitability scores than as an estimate of the breadth of the fundamental niche; an orgamism with narrow fundamental niche breadth that nonetheless encompasses a set of environmental conditions that is quite common will have a high breadth when measured using ENMs, while having a low breadth in environment space.
+As such they are more accurately interpreted as a measurment of the smoothness of the geographic distribution of suitability scores than as an estimate of the breadth of the fundamental niche; an organism with narrow fundamental niche breadth that nonetheless encompasses a set of environmental conditions that is quite common will have a high breadth when measured using ENMs, while having a low breadth in environment space.

 ```r